Lokidottir/ebnf-bff/README.md

 Use:
     ebnf-parse [OPTIONS]
 Flags:
-    -h --help                      | show this text
+    -h --help                      | show this text.
+    -p --primary-rule=rulename     | the rule to be applied to the whole of each source file.
-    -g --grammar=filename          | load the EBNF grammar from the given file -o --output=[filename|stdout]  | output the AST to the given file or stdout (--output=stdout)
+    -g --grammar=filename          | load the EBNF grammar from the given file -o --output=[filename|stdout]  | output the AST to the given file or stdout (--output=stdout).
-    --format=[json|xml|plaintext]  | the format for the AST, defaults to plaintext
+    --format=[json|xml|plaintext]  | the format for the AST, defaults to plaintext.
+    --export-ebnf-ast              | instead of parsing given files, parse the EBNF grammar and output a raw AST of the grammar (still uses --prune-ids, --format
+                                     flags).
-    --prune-ids=[comma delim list] | removes any subtrees from the tree that have an identifier from the given list -s --source-files              | all arguments after this flag will be assumed to be file names for files to be parsed by the given grammar.
+    --prune-ids=[comma delim list] | removes any subtrees from the tree that have an identifier from the given list -s --source-files              | all arguments after this flag will be assumed to be file names or directories for files to be parsed by the given grammar.
 ```